 Typically, your bleeding will be over by the time you visit your doctor for the 6-week checkup.
 Both C-section and vaginal birth mothers will have lochia, but with a C-section, you may bleed for a shorter amount of time.
 If you notice any of the following symptoms with your bleeding, be sure to contact your doctor:

 - Clots larger than a baseball size

 What is Postpartum Underwear?

 Growing and birthing a baby is a big deal and postpartum recovery can take some time.
+(Another reminder that moms are amazing, am I right?)
 The best way to get through that process is to embrace the products that help you to feel comfortable and protected as you heal.